Cycle and Coffee, Swanbourne Beach to Swan River

 Section 2 North Fremantle to Garungup Park

 We leave Propeller refueled for the next part of the journey.
-I’ve never cycled this section of the Swan River before and excited, although, Derek tells me there are a couple of steep hills in Mosman Park to contend with and I’m already disliking the idea of cycling up hills!
+I’ve never cycled this section of the Swan River before and very excited to explore new areas, although, Derek tells me there are a couple of steep hills in Mosman Park to contend with and I’m already disliking the idea of cycling up hills!

 We quickly cross Stirling Highway, keen to leave the hustle and bustle of the traffic behind, heading upwards along Harvest Street.
 On a bicycle, the neighbourhood is quiet, even though it’s divided by a train line and one hectic street and a highway!
 We join a dual path at the end of Rule Street where there are some beautiful homes overlooking the river.
 Before the dual path is a small parkland, lookout and set of mysterious stairs leading down to the river shore, next time we’ll stop.
 The path leads us along the top of the cliffs and the expansive views of the Swan River below is really beautiful to take in.
 The path is surrounded by landscaped native gardens and we spot some small birds with a yellow marking dart between the trees.
 After a hard work week of commitments, seeing and being around nature is really entertaining.